-I recently completed my PhD in the computer science department at Yale University in 2021 where I was advised by Smita Krishnaswamy.
+Previously, I was briefly an assistant professor at Duke University.
+Before that I did my postdoc with Yoshua Bengio working on efficient machine learning algorithms with applications to cell and molecular biology at Mila in Montreal.
+I completed my PhD in the computer science department at Yale University in 2021 where I was advised by Smita Krishnaswamy.
 My dissertation can be found here.
-My current research interests are in causal machine learning, deep learning, and optimal transport.
-I’m working on applying ideas from causality, optimal transport, graph signal processing, and deep learning towards biological, and particularly single-cell, questions.
+My research interests are in generative modeling, deep learning, and optimal transport.
+I’m working on applying ideas from generative modeling, causal discovery, optimal transport, and graph signal processing to understand how cells develop and respond to changing conditions.
+I’m also interested in generative models for protein design and cofounded Dreamfold to work on these problems.

 PhD in Computer Science, 2021